 Most of the evaluations that look at some aspect of firm performance do find positive effects.
 But results are much more mixed when it comes to specific aspects of firm performance - with only around half of the evaluations reporting a positive effect when looking at these (e.g. employment).

 You can find more details and other findings in our full evidence review here.
 Or you can download a summary below.
-Also below, find a full table of evaluated outcomes - other than those which impact local economic growth.

 What policymakers need to know when designing access to finance programmes

 Just because a scheme improves access to finance, doesn’t necessarily mean that it improves firms’ economic performance.
 There is also little available evidence on whether positive effects on individual firms translate in to greater local economic growth.
 It’s possible that gains to supported local firms come at the expense of other non-supported local firms.